k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 ## How to Cite

-Katharina Großer, Marina Rukavitsyna, Jan Jürjens.
-"Evaluation of Templates for Requirements Documentation: Data-set and Sources", 2023, DOI: 10.5281/zenodo.8020672.
+Katharina Großer, Marina Rukavitsyna, Amir Shayan Ahmadian, Qusai Ramadan, Jan Jürjens.
+"Evaluation of Templates for Requirements Documentation: Data-set and Sources", 2023, DOI: [10.5281/zenodo.8020672](https://doi.org/10.5281/zenodo.8020672).

 ## License

 Software under MIT License

-Copyright (c) 2022-2023 Katharina Großer, Marina Rukavitsyna, Jan Jürjens
+Copyright (c) 2022-2023 Katharina Großer, Marina Rukavitsyna, Amir Shayan Ahmadian, Qusai Ramadan, Jan Jürjens

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal